ronaldbosma/azure-apim-plantuml/README.md

 # Azure API Management PlantUML

-[PlantUML](https://plantuml.com/) sprites, macros and stereotypes for creating PlantUML diagrams with [Azure API Management](https://azure.microsoft.com/products/api-management) components.
+This repository provides [PlantUML](https://plantuml.com/) sprites, macros, and stereotypes specifically designed for creating diagrams with [Azure API Management](https://azure.microsoft.com/products/api-management) components.

-[Azure-PlantUML](https://github.com/plantuml-stdlib/Azure-PlantUML) includes symbols from all Azure services, but it doesn't include symbols for the resources inside Azure API Management.
-This project aims to fill that gap.
+The [Azure-PlantUML](https://github.com/plantuml-stdlib/Azure-PlantUML) library includes symbols for a wide range of Azure services but does not cover the specific resources within Azure API Management.
+This project bridges that gap by providing the necessary visual elements.

-With Azure API Management PlantUML it is possible to create visually recognizable PlantUML diagrams for your API Management solutions.
+With Azure API Management PlantUML, you can create visually distinct and recognizable diagrams for your API Management solutions.

 ## Getting Started

-To use the API Management symbols in your PlantUML diagrams, you'll need include [ApiManagement.puml](./dist/v1/ApiManagement.puml) at the top of your `.puml` file.
+To use the Azure API Management symbols in your PlantUML diagrams, include the [ApiManagement.puml](./dist/v1/ApiManagement.puml) file at the top of your `.puml` file.

-If you want to use the latest version, you can include it in your PlantUML diagram directly from this repository:
+If you prefer to use the latest version directly from this repository, include the following line in your PlantUML diagram:

 ```
 !include https://raw.githubusercontent.com/ronaldbosma/azure-apim-plantuml/refs/heads/main/dist/v1/ApiManagement.puml
 ```

-Or, you can download the file locally and include it like this:
+Alternatively, you can download the `ApiManagement.puml` file locally and include it in your diagram using the following syntax:

 ```
 !include path/to/ApiManagement.puml
 ```

-Next, you can use the available macros to add the API Management resources to your diagram.
+Once you've included the `ApiManagement.puml` file, you can use the available macros to add API Management resources to your diagram.
-Here's an example of a PlantUML diagram that includes an API, two products and a backend:
+Here's an example of a PlantUML diagram that includes an API, two products, and a backend:

 ```
 @startuml Hello World